Them again: Djokovic and Nadal to meet in Italian Open final - WTMJ

 Well, again, not yet.

-Djokovic and Nadal won a total of three matches over younger players on Saturday and will renew their record-setting rivalry in the Italian Open final on Sunday — exactly two weeks before Roland Garros starts.
+Djokovic, who turns 34 in a week, and Nadal, who turns 35 next month, won a total of three matches over younger players on Saturday and will renew their record-setting rivalry in the Italian Open final on Sunday — exactly two weeks before Roland Garros starts.

+“Rafa and I had a little laugh today in the locker room after I won against Tsitsipas,” Djokovic said.
+“We kind of joked around about, you know, that the old guys are still not giving up.

+”(Nadal) said somewhere a few days ago that Roger, him and I are old.
+But I disagree with him.
+We’re showing some different, fresh energy.”

 Djokovic regained his cool after throwing his racket off the court to beat Tsitsipas 4-6, 7-5, 7-5 in a grueling, rain-delayed quarterfinal that began on Friday.